-In the 1960s, academic researchers began to show that, on average, active mutual fund managers don't produce returns higher than the market average.
+In the 1960s, academic researchers began to show that "active" mutual fund managers — those who try to select stocks that will perform better than average — don't produce higher average returns than the market as a whole.
 This research led to the rise of a new type of mutual fund known as an index fund.
-Rather than trying to beat the market, these passively-managed funds simply try to match the returns of a stock index such as the S&P 500.
-Index funds allow investors earn the average market return, with as few expenses as possible.
+Rather than trying to beat the market, these passively managed funds simply try to match the returns of a stock index such as the S&P 500.
+Index funds allow investors to earn the average market return, with as few expenses as possible.

-A half-century later, studies are still finding that passively-managed funds consistently over-perform actively-managed ones.
+A half-century later, studies are still finding that passively managed funds tend to beat actively managed ones.
 It's hard to outperform the market, but it's easy to waste clients' money trying.
-The higher expenses of actively-managed funds wind up coming out of the pocket of ordinary investors.
+The higher expenses of actively managed funds wind up coming out of the pocket of ordinary investors.

 So when choosing mutual funds, your most important criteria should be keeping costs down.
 Every mutual fund publishes an "expense ratio," which is the percentage of your investment that will get eaten up by management expenses each year.
 Whenever you have a choice between two similar funds, you should pick the one with lower expenses.

 Pick the fund with the lowest fees and expenses